zsiki/ls/doc/source/usersguide.rst

 The result list of the adjustment is very long.
 Consult the GNU Gama documentation for further details.

+Free station calculation uses the default standard deviations (3cc, 3mm+3ppm) for the adjustment.

 Traverse Calculations
 :::::::::::::::::::::